Chiggers, Redbugs, Itch Mites, Oh My!

 Prevention and Treatment

-1. Protective Clothing.
-Summer clothes like sleeveless shirts, shorts, swimsuits and sandals invite chigger bites.
-Long-sleeved shirts, blue jeans, socks and boots or high-topped shoes are better choices.
+Long-sleeved shirts, blue jeans, socks, boots, and high-topped shoes are better choices.
 Wear them in chigger infested areas.

-Be sure to wash your clothes as soon as you're back home.
-This will get rid of any chiggers still hanging on your clothes.
+Be sure to wash your clothes as soon as you are back home.
+This will get rid of any chiggers that are still hanging on your clothes.

 4. Warm Soapy Water.
 Soap and water will usually remove chiggers from your body and kill them.
 Take a warm, soapy bath before your skin starts to itch.
 This will remove chiggers roaming on your skin, as well as those that are already attached and feeding.

 6. Household Products.
 Avoid them.
-It's not necessary to treat chiggers with products like alcohol, ammonia, gasoline, kerosene, turpentine or salt.
+It is not necessary to treat chiggers with products like alcohol, ammonia, gasoline, kerosene, turpentine, or salt.
 In fact, household products are often dangerous treatments.
 Warm, soapy water will do the trick.